EGR Technology speaks to Vermantia CEO Filippos Antonopoulos about the Greek supplier’s content solutions, the rise of virtuals and new products.

 That is what esports is fundamentally all about.
 You have to produce and visualise the game that is being played and then stream it to where the betting consumption will take place, whether that is online or in retail.

 You can notice that together with the rise of esports is the rise of streaming services such as Twitch.
 If you read any kind of industry report, it shows esports is an enormous economy that is demographically extremely dynamic.
 Without a doubt, if it has not happened already it will become one of the major betting segments in the years to come.

 EGR Technology: How are the African and Asian markets working out for Vermantia?

-On the contrary, we have been quite successful in the African market, sub-Saharan Africa predominantly, with virtuals, live racing and sports.
+On the contrary, we have been quite successful in the African market, sub-Saharan Africa predominantly, with virtuals, live horse racing and greyhound racing and live sports.
 The same can be said in the Caribbean and Latin America.
 It is also never good to generalise things.
 You can’t really group continents as one as even grouping a country as one might prove dangerous.

 The habits within a single country could vary within micro-societies but I will say that our products travelled well wherever you have ubiquitous retail networks that offer what is eventually omnichannel products.

 EGR Technology: How did being acquired by ARC impact Vermantia and its ability to secure a larger global presence?

 FA: When ARC invested in Vermantia and we became the go-to broadcasting and technology vehicle for ARC, it automatically expanded the reach of this broadcast to all of the markets that enjoy racing products from the UK.
 It also works in collaboration to bring Australian, South African and US racing to broadcast.

 Having a strong partner with which we collaborate very well with accelerates growth both organically and via jumps.

 EGR Technology: As co-founder of OKTO, can you explain what it offers as a payment solution and why consumers should use it?